intel/pmem-csi/docs/design.md

 ### Scheduler extender

+When a pod requests a special [extended resource](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/#extended-resources) , the Kubernetes scheduler calls a [scheduler extender](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/scheduling/scheduler_extender.md) provided by PMEM-CSI with a list of nodes that a pod might run on.

+The name of that special resource is `<CSI driver name>/scheduler`, i.e. `pmem-csi.intel.com/scheduler` when the default PMEM-CSI driver name is used.
+It is possible to configure one extender per PMEM-CSI deployment because each deployment has its own unique driver name.

-When a pod requests the special [extended resource](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/#extended-resources) called `pmem-csi.intel.com/scheduler`, the Kubernetes scheduler calls a [scheduler extender](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/scheduling/scheduler_extender.md) provided by PMEM-CSI with a list of nodes that a pod might run on.
-This extender is implemented in the PMEM-CSI controller and connects to node driver's metrics endpoint to check for capacity.
-PMEM-CSI then filters out all nodes which currently do not have enough storage left for the volumes that still need to be created.
+This extender is implemented in the PMEM-CSI controller and retrieves metrics data from each PMEM-CSI node driver instance to filter out all nodes which currently do not have enough storage left for the volumes that still need to be created.
 This considers inline ephemeral volumes and all unbound volumes, regardless whether they use late binding or immediate